Slider0007/AI-on-the-edge-device/docs/API/MQTT/home-assistant-discovery.md

 #### Binary Sensor Class

 The MQTT binary sensor integration is used to indicate device errors / deviation in a row.
-This sensor gets only be triggerd when a device error or process deviation occured three times in a row.
+This sensor gets only be triggered when a device error or process deviation occurred three times in a row.

 - Format: `homeassistant/binary_sensor/[MainTopicWithoutStructure]/[DiscoveryTopic]/config`
 - Example: `homeassistant/binary_sensor/watermeter/process_error/config`